Sometimes, the best things in life are hidden gems – outstanding, yet not everyone knows about them.

 Today, we look at a specific region of the country, the southeast, and talk about some amazing hidden gem colleges.

-Below is our list of the top 10 hidden gem universities in the southeast.
-In an effort to include more schools on our website, all the schools on this list are unique from other “hidden gem” lists we have published in the last 6 months.
+Below is our list of 10 of the best hidden gem universities in the southeast.
+In an effort to include more schools on our website, all the schools on this list are unique from other “hidden gem” lists we have published in the last six months.

 These schools deserve to be recognized for their strong academic programs, community engagement, and student body success.